nodejs/node/doc/api/tls.markdown

 });
 ```

-## tls.createSecureContext(details)
+## tls.createSecureContext(options)

-Creates a credentials object, with the optional details being a
+Creates a credentials object; the `options` object may contain the following
-dictionary with keys:
+fields:

-* `pfx` : A string or buffer holding the PFX or PKCS12 encoded private
+* `pfx` : A string or `Buffer` holding the PFX or PKCS12 encoded private
-  key, certificate and CA certificates
+  key, certificate, and CA certificates.
 * `key`: A string or `Buffer` containing the private key of the server in
   PEM format.
 To support multiple keys using different algorithms, an array
   can be provided.
-It can either be a plain array of keys, or an array of
+It can either be a plain array of keys or an array of
   objects in the format `{pem: key, passphrase: passphrase}`.
 (Required)
-* `passphrase` : A string of passphrase for the private key or pfx
+* `passphrase` : A string containing the passphrase for the private key or pfx.
-* `cert` : A string holding the PEM encoded certificate
+* `cert` : A string containing the PEM encoded certificate
-* `ca`: A string, `Buffer` or array of strings or `Buffer`s of trusted
+* `ca`: A string, `Buffer`, array of strings, or array of `Buffer`s of trusted
   certificates in PEM format.
 If this is omitted several well known "root"
-  CAs will be used, like VeriSign.
+  CAs (like VeriSign) will be used.
 These are used to authorize connections.
 * `crl` : Either a string or list of strings of PEM encoded CRLs
-  (Certificate Revocation List)
+  (Certificate Revocation List).
 * `ciphers`: A string describing the ciphers to use or exclude.
   Consult
   <https://www.openssl.org/docs/apps/ciphers.html#CIPHER_LIST_FORMAT>